 Understanding Cryptography: The Backbone of Digital Security

-In our increasingly digital world, the need for secure communication has never been more critical.
-Cryptography, the art and science of securing information, plays a vital role in protecting our data from unauthorized access and ensuring the integrity of our communications.
-This blog will delve into the fundamentals of cryptography, its applications, and its future in an era of rapid technological advancement.
+In our increasingly digital (and often tumultuous) world, necessity for secure communication has never been more crucial.
+Cryptography: the art (and science) of securing information—plays a vital role in protecting our data from unauthorized access and ensuring integrity of our communications.
+This blog will explore fundamentals of cryptography (its applications and future); however, in an era of rapid technological advancement, there are challenges we must confront.
+Although principles remain the same, methods evolve, because of emerging threats.

 What is Cryptography?